grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 [//]: # (### Tracking the contact moving towards them)

-Sometimes new crew members thought it must be something of a mental relief to be able to look through the periscope after days or weeks inside a submarine --- the opportunity to have even a brief glimpse of the surface world.
+Sometimes new crew members thought it must be something of a mental relief to be able to look through the periscope after days or weeks inside a submarine --- the opportunity to have even a brief glimpse of the surface world, and to look off at range instead of objects that are never much more than a meter from your face.
 Captain Percy remembered believing this herself when she first started working on submarines as a teenager.
 And honestly, she would give her crew shifts on the periscope if she believed it would actually help keep them mentally steady.
-But the control room was already cramped, and more than that, she knew from years of experience sighting through periscopes that it didn't help.
-Sometimes it made the claustrophobia of the sub worse.
-At periscope depth, the viewport end of the device couldn't be more than a meter or two above the surface.
+But the control room was already cramped, and more than that, she knew from the years of experience she now had sighting through periscopes that it did not do much for the clarity of one's mind.
+Sometimes it even made the claustrophobia of the sub worse.
+At periscope depth, the viewport end of the device could never be more than a meter or two above the surface.
 There was rarely anything to see except a world entirely made up of an undifferentiated horizon of lighter gray against dark gray.
-It was almost always like that, and this moment was no exception.
+It was almost always like that, except during the brief periods when they were within sight of land, and this moment was no exception.

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 On the surface, it was night.
 A waning moon above the cloud layer meant there was enough light to see the ocean swells.
 The swells were moderately significant, which was good --- the _Prospect_ would be harder to hear on sonar and almost impossible to spot visually.
 Through the scope Percy watched the black swells rise and fall around her, pushing up and easing down the lighter gray field of the sky with a tuned cadence.
 It was a little dizzying and almost nauseating.
 Every so often the swell would pass over the top of the periscope and she would have a few seconds of blackness as a relief.